bidishasharma/Automatic-Song-Intelligibility/README.md

 4. Wav-U-Net (https://github.com/f90/Wave-U-Net)

 ## Instructions

+1. SongIntelligibility.tar.gz containes the main program and all dependent functions used in this work.
-SongIntelligibilityMain.m is the Main Program.
+2. SongIntelligibilityMain.m is the Main Program.
-Email to s.bidisha@nus.edu.sg, if you want to use the pretrained SVM model for automatic song intelligibility evaluation.
+3. Please email to the author (s.bidisha@nus.edu.sg), if you want to use the pretrained SVM model for automatic song intelligibility evaluation.